 The first generation of people who grew up using social media like Facebook and Instagram are entering the workforce.
-This new generation of so-called "digital natives" is already different.
-The use of the network in the social age shapes the way people learn, work and even think with unpredictable consequences.
+This new generation of so-called “digital natives” is already different.
+The use of the Internet in the social era shapes the way people learn, work and even think with unpredictable consequences.

 The man in the shape of social media